by Chris Bradley

-The author is the president of the Vermont Federation of Sportsmen’s Clubs.
+The author is a Northfield resident and President of the Vermont Federation of Sportsman’s Clubs (VTFSC).